Safety first

 • If you have an electric garage door opener, learn how to open the garage door manually.
 Follow the instructions supplied by the manufacturer.

-During an Outage
+During An Outage

 • Check whether the power failure is limited to your home.
 If your neighbour’s power is still on, check your circuit breaker panel or fuse box.

-• Call BC Hydro at 1 888 POWERON (1.888.769.3766) or *HYDRO (*49376) on your cell phone.
-Tell us about the outage so we can send the right crews and equipment to the right location.
+• Call BC Hydro at 1.888.POWERON (1.888.769.3766) or *HYDRO (*49376) on your cell phone.
+Tell them about the outage so they can send the right crews and equipment to the correct location.

 • Turn off all appliances, including home computers and peripherals, especially those that generate heat.
 This helps prevent hazards or damage when service is restored.
+Use surge protectors to protect sensitive electrical equipment such as computers, DVD players and TVs.

-• Only operate portable generators outdoors and at a location where the exhaust cannot enter into your home or other buildings through doors or windows.
+• Only operate portable generators outdoors and at a location where the exhaust cannot enter your home or other buildings through doors or windows.

 • If you start to feel dizzy, nausea, a headache or tired while using a generator, get to fresh air immediately and seek medical attention.